 Naval forces do not have to be engaged in constant centralized communication.
 Deployed Navy vessels have demonstrated independence of action in stealthy coordinated operations for hundreds of years.

-Littoral operations, deployable unmanned systems, and a refactored force mix for surface ships pose a growing set of naval challenges and opportunities.
-Network-optional warfare (NOW) precepts include Efficient Messaging, Optical Signaling, Semantic Coherence and Ethical Human Supervision of Autonomy for deliberate, stealthy, minimalist tactical communications.
+Littoral operations, deployable unmanned systems, and a refactored force mix for Navy and Marine Corps forward assets pose a growing set of naval challenges and opportunities.